scenic4RL/scenic4rl/README.md

 4. The result will be printed in the end in the following format:
 `exp_name, reward_mean, score_mean, ep_len_mean, num_test_epi, test_total_timesteps, eval_level, load_path`.

 ### Trained checkpoints
-...
+We pubicly share tensorboard log and saved checkpoints for all our experiments [here](https://drive.google.com/open?id=19k0DmPLP_OPokERwW4sc57m-qZ84PaR5).

 ## Contact Us

-Please use our [Mailing List](https://google.com) for communication (comments / suggestions / feature ideas)
+Please use our [Mailing List](https://groups.google.com/a/lists.berkeley.edu/g/scenic4rl/) for communication (comments / suggestions / feature ideas)

 To discuss non-public matters directly to the Scenic4RL team, please use scenic4rl@gmail.com.